Salado,TX Work Injuries?

 I was transported to the hospital after my work accident in Salado where can I pick-up my medical records?

-You were likely taken to Baylor Scott & White Continuing Care Hospital which is a nearby facility in Salado.
+You were likely taken to Adventhealth Behavioral Health Center which is a nearby facility in Salado.
 Once you enter the main entrance of the hospital you can ask for the medical records department.
 Be sure to get both your medical records and your billing records.

 General Personal Injury FAQs — Salado